-Burlington holds a Tourism Annual General Meeting in May of each year just prior to National Tourism Week.
+Burlington holds a Tourism Annual General Meeting in May typically during National Tourism Week.

 The AGM is an opportunity for partners to review the annual report of the previous year including a brief presentation on the audited financial report.
 The Board of Directors and committees are introduced and a keynote speaker or speaker panel is the highlight of the event.
 This is a great opportunity for partners to learn about new marketing initiatives and network with other tourism businesses.
 Registration is FREE!
 Contact us if you are interested in attending.